ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 ### Build and test the function

-Azure functions package supports two build options.
-You can find the description about each build option below.
+An Azure Functions package supports two build options.
+You can find the description of each build option below.
 * cloud="azure_functions" - Builds the native executable to be compatible with azure functions cloud.
 * cloud="azure_functions_local" - Builds the native executable to be compatible with your own machine for development purposes.